 Conclusion

 Healing frequencies offer a simple and effective way to improve well-being, seamlessly fitting into any lifestyle.
 Whether you're managing stress, struggling with sleep, or aiming to enhance your meditation practice, these frequencies align with your body's natural rhythms to help restore balance.
-In fact, a study with 62 participants found that just one sound bath session significantly reduced feelings of tension, anger, fatigue, and depression.
+A study with 62 participants found that just one sound bath session significantly reduced feelings of tension, anger, fatigue, and depression.

 The beauty of this practice lies in its simplicity and accessibility.
 It doesn't demand costly equipment or hours of your time.
 You can incorporate it into your daily routine — while commuting, stretching, or winding down before bed.
 All you need is a smartphone and a decent pair of headphones to get started.